 We often use it in cakes and bread, where its rich, golden flavor shines.
 It's sweeter than Demerara, so you might need less.

 Our cookies with honey?
-Chewy and delightful.
-You can check out honey substitutes for more options.
+Chewy and pleasant.

 4 - Maple Syrup